 This track offers the possibility to compare different interactive matching tools which require user interaction.
 The goal is to show if user interaction can improve the matching results, which methods are most promising and how many interactions are necessary.
 All participating systems are evaluated using an oracle which bases on the reference alignment.
 Using the SEALS client, the matching system only needs to be slightly adapted to participate to this track.

-This track is currently organized by Huanyu Li, with thee support of Daniel Faria, Ernesto Jimenez Ruiz, Patrick Lambrix, and Catia Pesquita.
+This track is organized by Huanyu Li, Mina Abd Nikooie Pour, Ying Li, Daniel Faria, Ernesto Jimenez Ruiz, Patrick Lambrix, and Catia Pesquita.
 If you have any problems working with the ontologies or any suggestions related to this track, feel free to write an email to huanyu [dot] li [at] liu [dot] se

 We than Zlatan Dragisic and Valentina Ivanova for their contributions in setting up this track.